-One of the reasons many of us are trying to get away from conventional shampoos, soaps, pastes, and cleaners is that they contain synthetic ingredients used to increase the shelf-life up to months or even years.
-Those ingredients can cause allergic reactions, may be drying or irritating, and could potentially be linked to some rather unsavory health problems.
-We know we don’t want to slather those ingredients on our bodies, but are we afraid of life without preservatives?
-Let's get to the bottom of this...
+One of the reasons many of us are trying to get away from conventional shampoos, soaps, pastes, and cleaners is to avoid the synthetic ingredients they contain.
+These ingredients can cause allergic reactions, may be drying or irritating, and could potentially be linked to some rather unsavory health problems.
+Unfortunately, these safe additives also dramatically increase product shelf life, preventing them from expiring for months or even years.
+We know we don’t want to slather those ingredients on our bodies, but that doesn't necessarily mean your creations are doomed to quickly perish, either!

 If you are making a lot of salves, lotions, and balms, consider having designated equipment.
-I have a special stainless steel soup pot that I only use for soap making, as well as an immersion blender, wooden spoon, spatula, and Pyrex measuring bowl that are committed to body care products.
-Even though these are well cleaned between uses, I still want to keep a separation between food prep and lotion prep!
-I keep all my soap-making supplies in a lidded storage bin so they stay together and tidy.
+We have a special stainless steel soup pot that we use only for soap making, as well as an immersion blender, wooden spoon, spatula, and glass measuring bowl that are committed only to body care products.
+Even though these are well cleaned between uses, we still try to keep a separation between food prep and lotion prep.

-Putting dirty hands into jars of salve or lotion will also introduce bacteria and shorten the shelf-life.
-This can be a challenge for busy families.
-Consider using a bottle with a flip top or pump to cut down on the chances of introducing grimy things.
+Putting dirty hands into jars of salve or lotion will also introduce bacteria and shorten the shelf life.
 For salves, it’s a good idea to give your hands/fingers a quick wash before dipping in.
-Keep lids closed tightly between uses.
+For oils, consider using a bottle with a flip top or pump to cut down on the chances of introducing grimy things.
+Regardless, keep container lids closed tightly between uses.

-Water-based recipes include hydrosols, aloe vera gel, witch hazel extract, tea or water infusions, and vegetable glycerine.
-Making sure you use distilled water or boil your water and allow it to cool prior to including it in recipes can help eliminate possible contaminants.
+Water-based recipes include those with hydrosols, aloe vera gel, witch hazel extract, tea or water infusions, and vegetable glycerine.
+Make sure you use distilled water or boil your water and allow it to cool prior to including it in recipes, as doing so can help eliminate possible contaminants.

-While Antioxidants are not considered actual preservatives by purists, they do help to slow the oxidation in ingredients that can be vulnerable.
+While antioxidants are not considered actual preservatives by purists, they do help to slow the oxidation in vulnerable ingredients.
 Oxidation is what happens when exposure to air or oxygen starts to compromise the oils or other ingredients.
-Vitamin E oil and Rosemary Antioxidant oil are good examples of natural stabilizers.
-We will often include these in homemade serums, massage oils, lip gloss recipes, etc., to help preserve the integrity of the finished product.
-They are best added to the oil base, or after the oil base has been mixed together with melted waxes and butters, just not heated directly.
+Vitamin E oil and rosemary antioxidant oil are good examples of natural stabilizers.
+We will often include these in homemade serums, massage oils, and lip gloss recipes to help preserve the integrity of the finished product.
+They are best added after the oil base has been mixed together with melted waxes and butters.
+Be careful not to heat these directly.

 Storage is important!
-You will often see us recommend that a serum be stored in a cobalt or amber bottle or jar rather than clear.
+You will often see us recommend that a serum be stored in a cobalt or amber bottle or jar rather than a clear container.
 The dark color helps to keep out strong light that can speed up deterioration.
 A good rule of thumb is to store creations out of direct light and where they will not be subject to temperature fluctuations.

 Salves and lip balms can melt easily in the summer heat, and when left in places like cars and backpacks, they are often subject to warmer temperatures than an ambient room.

 Some creations—particularly water-based ones—are best stored in the fridge if you intend to keep them around for a while.
-If you live in a warm or humid climate, or it is the heat of summer, storage can be a bit trickier than during a long, cold winter.
+If you live in a warm or humid climate, or it is mid-summer, storage can be a bit trickier than during colder winter months.

 It is important to be educated about the ingredients you are using in your creations.
-Different oils and butters behave differently: some can be heated to high temperatures while others can be both a solid and a liquid like coconut oil which melts at 76 degrees Fahrenheit.
-Understanding the shelf-life of the ingredients and how they interact with each other can help you to adjust recipes to suit your body care and health needs and anticipate what the storage needs will be.
+Different oils and butters behave differently.
+Some can be heated to high temperatures, while others can be both a solid and a liquid (like coconut oil which melts at 76° F).
+Understanding the shelf life of the ingredients and how they interact with each other can help you to adjust recipes to suit your needs.

-Since one of the main reasons to create natural and organic body care products is to avoid synthetic chemicals found in commercial ones, it is important to remember that while we can add some preservation properties to our creations, we cannot expect our handcrafted shampoos, rinses, and creams to have the same shelf-life as mass-produced products.
+Since one of the main reasons to create natural and organic body care products is to avoid the synthetic chemicals found in commercial ones, it is important to remember that while we can add some preservation properties to our creations, we cannot expect our handcrafted shampoos, rinses, and creams to have the same shelf life as mass-produced products.
 Our advice?
-Craft in small batches and share with friends and family - use it up while the ingredients are fresh!
+Craft in small batches and share with friends and family.
+Use it up while the ingredients are fresh!